Microsoft/azure-docs.cs-cz/articles/data-factory/tutorial-incremental-copy-lastmodified-copy-data-tool.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: conceptual
+ms.custom: seo-lt-2019
 ms.date: 1/24/2019
-ms.openlocfilehash: 09a9fa4515913470c86bbafe293add007a3117ea
+ms.openlocfilehash: 5c20196bd243d025d58f7cc08e015e1e0038e178
-ms.sourcegitcommit: 609d4bdb0467fd0af40e14a86eb40b9d03669ea1
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/06/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73683456"
+ms.locfileid: "74217792"
 ---
-# <a name="incrementally-copy-new-and-changed-files-based-on-lastmodifieddate-by-using-the-copy-data-tool"></a>Přírůstkové kopírování nových a změněných souborů na základě LastModifiedDate pomocí nástroje Kopírování dat

-V tomto kurzu použijete Azure Portal k vytvoření datové továrny.
-Pak použijete nástroj Kopírování dat k vytvoření kanálu, který postupně kopíruje jenom nové a změněné soubory, a to na základě jejich **LastModifiedDate** ze služby Azure Blob Storage do úložiště objektů BLOB v Azure.

-Díky tomu ADF bude kontrolovat všechny soubory ze zdrojového úložiště, použít filtr souborů podle jejich LastModifiedDate a kopírovat nový a aktualizovaný soubor pouze od posledního času do cílového úložiště.
-Počítejte s tím, že pokud povolíte ADF velké množství souborů, ale kopírujete jenom několik souborů do cíle, očekává se i delší doba, vzhledem k tomu, že kontrola souborů spotřebovává čas.
+# <a name="incrementally-copy-new-and-changed-files-based-on-lastmodifieddate-by-using-the-copy-data-tool"></a>Incrementally copy new and changed files based on LastModifiedDate by using the Copy Data tool

+In this tutorial, you'll use the Azure portal to create a data factory.
+Then, you'll use the Copy Data tool to create a pipeline that incrementally copies new and changed files only, based on their **LastModifiedDate** from Azure Blob storage to Azure Blob storage.

+By doing so, ADF will scan all the files from the source store, apply the file filter by their LastModifiedDate, and copy the new and updated file only since last time to the destination store.
+Please note that if you let ADF scan huge amounts of files but only copy a few files to destination, you would still expect the long duration due to file scanning is time consuming as well.

 > [!NOTE]
 > Pokud se službou Azure Data Factory začínáte, přečtěte si téma [Seznámení se službou Azure Data Factory](introduction.md).

-V tomto kurzu budete provádět následující úlohy:
+In this tutorial, you will perform the following tasks:

 > [!div class="checklist"]
 > * Vytvoření datové továrny
 > * Vytvoření kanálu pomocí nástroje pro kopírování dat
 > * Monitorování spuštění aktivit a kanálu

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

 * **Předplatné Azure:** Pokud ještě nemáte předplatné Azure, vytvořte si [bezplatný účet](https://azure.microsoft.com/free/) před tím, než začnete.
-* **Účet úložiště Azure**: jako _zdroj_ dat a úložiště dat _jímky_ použijte úložiště objektů BLOB.
+* **Azure storage account**: Use Blob storage as the _source_ and _sink_ data store.
 Pokud účet úložiště Azure nemáte, přečtěte si pokyny v tématu [Vytvoření účtu úložiště](../storage/common/storage-quickstart-create-account.md).

-### <a name="create-two-containers-in-blob-storage"></a>Vytvoření dvou kontejnerů v úložišti objektů BLOB

-Provedením těchto kroků Připravte úložiště objektů BLOB pro tento kurz.

-1. Vytvořte kontejner s názvem **source**.
-K provedení této úlohy můžete použít různé nástroje, například [Průzkumník služby Azure Storage](https://storageexplorer.com/).

-2. Vytvořte kontejner s názvem **Destination**.
+### <a name="create-two-containers-in-blob-storage"></a>Create two containers in Blob storage

+Prepare your Blob storage for the tutorial by performing these steps.

+1. Create a container named **source**.
+You can use various tools to perform this task, such as [Azure Storage Explorer](https://storageexplorer.com/).

+2. Create a container named **destination**.

 ## <a name="create-a-data-factory"></a>Vytvoření datové továrny

-1. V nabídce vlevo vyberte **vytvořit prostředek** > **data a analýzy** > **Data Factory**:
+1. On the left menu, select **Create a resource** > **Data + Analytics** > **Data Factory**:

    ![Výběr datové továrny v podokně Nový](./media/doc-common-process/new-azure-data-factory-menu.png)